import math

 # The index of the subtree with the smallest sum of distances is the center.

-for cluster_indices in subtree_clusters.values():
+for cluster_num, cluster_indices in enumerate(subtree_clusters.values()):

 sum_distances = np.sum(square_dist_matrix[np.ix_(cluster_indices, cluster_indices)], axis=1)